 Thousands participate in legal racing events around the country each year.
-Many rely on motorsports trailers to transport race cars to the track and may encounter a confusing maze of laws and regulations that govern use of these trailers on state roadways.
-To help facilitate that process, the following resource guide provides federal and state laws/regulations governing motorsports trailers for both hobby and commercial activities.
+Many rely on motorsports trailers to transport race cars to the track.
+Often, a confusing maze of laws and regulations that govern use of these trailers on state roadways are encountered along the way.
+To help clarify, the following resource guide provides federal and state laws/regulations governing motorsports trailers for both hobby and commercial activities.

-When citations are issued, they frequently fall within two categories: 1) the size of the trailer violated state law, or 2) the vehicle/trailer combination was considered "commercial" by enforcement authorities but had not been registered with the U.S. Department of Transportation (DOT) or state-equivalent agency, as required.
+Citations issued frequently fall within two categories: 1.) the size of the trailer violated state law, or 2.) the vehicle/trailer combination was considered "commercial" by enforcement authorities but had not been registered with the U.S. Department of Transportation (DOT) or state-equivalent agency, as required.

 State laws on trailer size may vary, but the vehicle/trailer combination is subject to the laws of the jurisdiction in which it is traveling.
 DOT registration requirements begin at a relatively low weight (10,001 pounds for a "commercial" vehicle/trailer combination) and law enforcement may too easily reach a conclusion that the vehicle/trailer combination is "commercial."
 For example, if a trailer owner is displaying corporate logos on the trailer, the trailer could be considered "commercial."
 Further, any carrier that is required to obtain a DOT number is also required to register under the Unified Carrier Registration (UCR) and pay fees (currently $59/year for 1-2 vehicles).

 Describes what triggers DOT/UCR registration requirements and how the "motorsports exemption" can help avoid such registration requirements.

 A comparison of rules across the nation covering dimensions, brakes, hitch/signals, lighting/reflectors, mirrors, speed limits, towing and other restrictions.